Appeals

 Final Decision Appeals

 These appeals are the most common type of appeal.
 They occur after a judge has entered a final judgment in a case.
-However, a final judgment can take on many different forms:
+However, a final judgment can take on many different forms

 Interlocutory Appeals